Water supply and sanitation in Malaysia: Just before, and after independence

 However, infrastructure was neglected during the Second World War and the subsequent insurgency.
 Because of this and due to rapid population growth, Kuala Lumpur suffered water shortages.
 To remedy the situation, the Klang Gates Dam and the Bukit Nanas Treatment Plant were commissioned, and the first phase was completed in 1957 ending a long period of water shortage and water rationing.
 Water development has since figured prominently in Malaysian Development Plans, focusing initially on urban areas.
 Beginning with the 3rd Malaysia Plan (1976-1980) rural water supply also received a much needed boost.
 The share of households in Peninsular Malaysia receiving treated water in both urban and rural areas rose from 23% in 1950 to 85% in 1990.
 The investments were partly financed with royalties from oil and gas revenues which soared after the 1973 oil price increase.

-Privatisation
+Water privatisation

 Malaysia embarked on the privatisation of both water services and sanitation services during the 1990s, showing mixed results in both sub-sectors.